LoyolaChicagoCS/gradhandbook/source/general.rst

 Summer sessions are offered through the Department each year, running from May to August.
 There are two 6-week sessions and an overlapping 8-week session.
-Two to four graduate-level courses are generally offered over these summer terms.
+Three to five graduate-level courses are generally offered over these summer terms, plus:

-We encourage research-minded students to consider independent study with a department faculty member.
+* :ref:`independent_study` with a department faculty member is encouraged for research-minded students.
+If you are starting in the summer, this does not generally make sense.

-Internships can also be arranged for summer.
+* :ref:`internships`.

 .. index:: housing
    apartments